 Q. Are these for retirement or vacation or …?

 A. YES!
 Alazan is perfect for extended vacations, retirement, or even as a rental property.
 Because we place a high emphasis on community, we hope that owners will choose to spend time at Alazan and become involved in our Homeowners Association and community activities.

-The Alazan Project Managers are working hard to develop a full suite of concierge services that will support home rentals, and the Alazan HOA is developing a website that can be used for reservations.
+The Alazan Project Managers offer a full suite of concierge services to support home rentals.
 In the future, Alazan would like to be able to host group retreats.
-Each homeowner can make their own decision as to whether they would like their home to become a part of the rental pool.

 Q. Does anyone live at Alazan full time?